Skip to main content

 SituationUse instead

-Stock used through salesPOS posting / recipe issue
+Stock used through salesPOS posting or recipe issue

 Stock moved to another storage unitTransfers